 Sleep Affirmations: 200 Phrases for a Deep and Peaceful Sleep is out!

-Now you can walk into an actual bookstore to find this gem, or order online here.
+Now you can walk into an actual bookstore to find my book, or order online here.

 It Starts with a Dream… or a Crushing Disappointment.